Success: Debut historical novel The Girl from Munich, published by Simon and Schuster.

 “I had grown up listening to my grandmother’s stories about the war years in Germany and after.
 Her stories had always fascinated me, especially imagining her going through some of these experiences.
 She died in 2015 and left behind boxes of documents, letters, photos and memorabilia of her life in Germany and here in Australia.
 Going through her treasures, it felt to me that she wanted her story known.
 I had always wanted to write about her stories and now I felt it was the right time to do so.”

-And so Tania began researching and writing The Girl from Munich in late 2015 – a far cry from the YA fantasy that had frustrated her so much.
+And so Tania began researching and writing The Girl from Munich – a far cry from the YA fantasy that had frustrated her so much.
 She had not only switched to writing historical fiction but also to writing in first person.
 And the words flowed.

 “I shouldn’t have been so surprised at the ease with which I wrote.
 It flowed so much easier and I found that writing from inside [character] Lotte’s head made sense to me.
 I had always loved history almost as much as writing and I had known my grandmother very well that I could imagine her as a young woman and so bring Lotte’s character to life.”